SharkSnack/shiren-4/content/items/price-chart.md

 metaDescription: "Item price chart for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

-[NOTICE] This page is currently a copy of Shiren 5, so the information isn't correct.

 # Categories

 <ul class="quickLinksUL">